hvdkooij/HomeLab/roles/apt_update/README.md

 Role Name
 =========

-Update a Raspberry with all packages.
+Update a debian/ubuntu system with all packages.

 Requirements
 ------------